 In addition to style and contextual product images, shoppers also look for details on materials used as well as sizing and measurement — anything that can help them visualize luxury goods as if they’re shopping in-store.

 This is also a great opportunity to provide aspirational imagery.
 Luxury customers appreciate the help of relevant image displays that they can shop instantly, showcasing trending products, new arrivals, campaign editorials, and more.

 High-end shoppers expect the online experience to be as authentic, transparent, and trustworthy as buying in-store.
 There’s a risk involved in purchasing luxury goods online, so “customers want to get it just right, and not leave it to chance.”

-Rakuten, citing eMarketer, revealed that 35% of luxury shoppers are motived to buy premium products online as long as they can “get exactly what they want.”
+Rakuten, citing eMarketer, revealed that 35% of luxury shoppers are motivated to buy premium products online as long as they can “get exactly what they want.”
 Therefore, luxury brands have to be transparent about their products and inventory to gain shoppers’ confidence and trust.

 Additional information that can help build trust includes authenticity documentation, detailed shipping and order-tracking information, care and repair policies, as well as return and exchange policies.

 At the core of buying premium products online is exceptional customer service.
 In-store, associates make the shopping experience tailored and personal.
 Replicating that online, luxury customers expect convenience and choice, amplified by personalization.